plone/training/mastering_plone/user_generated_content.rst

         ]

-    Add the method :py:meth:`content` to :file:`setuphandlers.py`.
+    Add the method :meth:`content` to :file:`setuphandlers.py`.
 We pointed to that when registering the import step.
 And add some fancy logic to create the content from ``STRUCTURE``.

     ..  code-block:: python
         :linenos: